Public-Health-Scotland/R-Resources/posit_workbench_acceptable_use_policy.md

 ## Auditing

-User activity on Posit Workbench will be routinely collated in dashboards and reports solely for the purposes of
+User activity on Posit Workbench will be routinely collated in dashboards and reports for the purposes of

 * monitoring the stability and performance of the Posit Workbench environment hosted in Microsoft Azure, and
 * calculating costs accrued by usage of Posit Workbench.

-Access to these audit logs, dashboards and reports will be restricted to authorised staff.
+Access to these audit logs, dashboards and reports will be restricted to authorised PHS staff and non-PHS System Administrators.
 Authorisation shall be granted by ...

 ## Training and Awareness